The ultimate guide to attaching metal tube to a shipping container

 Using a single horizontal (parallel) tube clamp (also known as a palm railing tube clamp), you can attach a steel tube along the side of a container, top or bottom, along either the short or the long side of your container.
 Please note this is currently only available in a 48mm option.

-Our Unistrut kits can also attach tubes horizontally along the container, with either one or two pipe clamp assemblies per Domino.
+Our Unistrut pipe clamps can also attach tubes horizontally along the container, with either one or two pipe clamp assemblies per Domino Clamp.

 Horizontal parallel tube clamp